EXPLORE OUR SECRETS!

 The reconstructed longhouse on the Lawson site is more typical of those found in Northern Ontario because of its birch bark covering.
 In Southwestern Ontario it was more common for longhouses to be covered with elm bark.

-Every five years, the longhouse gets recovered in a new birch bark exterior.
 Larry McLeod, a Sagamok First Nation member and Ojibway elder from North Bay, completed the most recent repairs in 2013 with a team of eight others.
 They brought in materials — tamarack poles, birch bark and spruce roots — from Northern Ontario.

 6. Games you can play with these bones.